qclayton15/sprite-locker/README.md

 ## Run or host it yourself

-The whole app is a single self-contained `index.html` file (all images and code are embedded), so you can:

-- open it directly by double-clicking the file, or
-- host it for free on GitHub Pages, Netlify, Cloudflare Pages, tiiny.host, etc.

-To customize the sprite data or artwork, edit the `DATA` block near the top of `index.html`.
+The whole app is a single self-contained `index.html` file (all images and code are embedded), so you can open it directly or host it for free on GitHub Pages, Netlify, Cloudflare Pages, etc. To customize the sprite data or artwork, edit the `DATA` and `FILES` blocks near the top of `index.html`.

 ## Credits & disclaimer

-This is an unofficial, fan-made tool and is **not affiliated with, endorsed by, or sponsored by Epic Games**.
-"Fortnite" and all related sprite artwork and names are the property of Epic Games, Inc. Sprite images are sourced from the community (fortnite.gg) and sprite data (Chapter 7 Season 3) is community-compiled and may need occasional corrections.
+This is an unofficial, fan-made tool and is **not affiliated with, endorsed by, or sponsored by Epic Games or SEGA**.
+"Fortnite," "Sonic the Hedgehog," and all related artwork and names are the property of their respective owners.
+Sprite data (Chapter 7 Seasons 3–4) is community-compiled and may need occasional corrections.
 Made for fans, free to use.